aws-samples/amazon-verified-permissions-iot-amplify-smart-home-application/README.md

 1. Fork this repository and change the following variables in the code.
 2. Navigate to `amplify/backend/function/awsiotavpwebappAVPPermissionsLayer/lib/nodejs/permissions.mjs`
    where `POLICY_STORE_ID` has been defined and change the value to your own Policy Store ID as mentioned in the blog.
    Also modify `REGION` to the region you're using.
-Also change the `REGION` variable under `amplify/backend/function/ItemsAPIHandlerFn/src/index.js` and `amplify/backend/function/DeviceAPIHandlerFn/src/index.js`.
+The `REGION` variable under `amplify/backend/function/ItemsAPIHandlerFn/src/index.js` and `amplify/backend/function/DeviceAPIHandlerFn/src/index.js` should also be modified if you're using a region other than `us-east-2`
 3. Update the repository name in this README.md file below: Replace the username/repository link with your own forked repository's link.
 4. Finally log into your AWS Console with appropriate IAM permissions and click on the button below.
 This will deploy